-8) Subject to the additional limitation that there must be at least 75 ns of "dead time" (no pulsing) between the trailing edge of one pulse and the leading edge of the next pulse. - edge of the next pulse.
-These instruments are provided with a basic calibration checksheet, showing a selection of measured output parameters.
+8) Subject to the additional limitation that there must be at least 75 ns of "dead time" (no pulsing) between the trailing edge of one pulse and the - 8) Subject to the additional infinition that there must be at least 73 its of dead time.
+(Inc paising, 25 its additional part pulse.)
+9) These instruments are provided with a basic calibration checksheet, showing a selection of measured output parameters.
 These measurements are performed with equipment that is calibrated on a regular basis by a third-party ISO/IEC 17025:2005 accredited calibration laboratory.
 However, Avtech itself does not claim any accreditation.
 For applications requiring traceable performance, use a calibrated measurement system rather than relying on the accuracy of the pulse generator settings.